juanlumn/spring-rest-service-example/README.md

 Navigate to the project folder and type: mvn clean spring-boot:run

-Thenk open your browser and navigate to: http://localhost:8080/greeting
+Then open your browser and navigate to: http://localhost:8080/greeting